zelikos/davincibox/README.md

 You will need [Podman](https://podman.io/)

-If using an Nvidia GPU, you will also need the `nvidia-cuda-toolkit` package installed to your system.

-which can be installed with `sudo apt install nvidia-cuda-toolkit`

 You will also need the latest release of DaVinci Resolve from [Blackmagic's website](https://www.blackmagicdesign.com/products/davinciresolve)

 If you're less comfortable in the CLI, I recommend using the `setup.sh` script from this repository to help simplify the setup process, but ultimately use of the CLI is currently a requirement.